The best boom arms in 2025 for your microphone when vlogging or filmmaking

 Not the cheapest

-Nestled in between our first and second choices in terms of budget, the Samson MBA38 is the best boom arm in the mid-price range available today.
+I reckon the Samson MBA38 is the best boom arm in the mid-price range available today.
 Designed for radio, podcasting, broadcast, and streaming, its internal springs and durable steel body are very robust, as well as being easy to adjust quietly.

 You can quickly fix this boom arm to your desk with the C-clamp mount, or use the flange mount for a more permanent installation.
 It provides a generous 38 inches of horizontal/vertical arm reach and will support microphones up to an impressive 2.3kg (5kg), making it the best boom arm for heavy mics, too.
-A smaller 28in model is also available.
+A smaller 28-inch model is also available.

 (Image credit: On-Stage)